Osteoporosis linked with heart disease in older people

 To shed light on the matter, the researchers first located the seat of long-term musical memory in the brain with the help of functional ultra-high-field magnetic resonance imaging.
 For this purpose, they ran a behavioural experiment using a set of song stimuli taken from the top 10 pop hit charts in Germany between 1977 and 2007, children's songs, oldies and well-known classical pieces.
 The aim was to identify melodies that the study participants were familiar with.
 "An individual's musical experience and musical memories are largely shaped by social and cultural circumstances.
 It was therefore important to avoid a subjective choice of songs and to have a group selection instead," Jacobsen explains.
 The chosen musical excerpts were combined with totally unknown but characteristically similar pieces of music in groups of three.

 While being monitored by MRI, the subjects listened to groups of three musical samples consisting of a long-known song, a song they had just heard and a completely unknown melody.
 The data were then analyzed with the help of statistical pattern-recognition methods.
-The scientists were able to conclude from the various active which of the three categories (long-known, recently heard, unknown) the study participants had just heard.
+The scientists were able to conclude from the various active brain areas which of the three categories (long-known, recently heard, unknown) the study participants had just heard.
 They identified a region in the supplementary motor cerebral cortex that is responsible for long-term musical memory – an area that is involved in movement.
 "Our study shows that the temporal lobes are not essential for musical memory, as had previously been suspected, but rather areas associated with complex motor functions," Jacobsen explains.

 In a second step, the scientists compared the areas responsible for musical memory in the healthy group with anatomic findings from a study with Alzheimer patients.
 In the process, they considered three important features of the disease: loss of neurons, reduced metabolism and deposition of amyloid protein in the affected brain areas.